Kamil-Jankowski/Tic-Tac-Toe/README.md

 **Stage 2: (ongoing)**

-_In this stage, you should write a program that reads 11 symbols (notice that input includes " symbols at the start and in the end of a line) from the input, and writes an appropriate 3x3 field._
+_In this stage, you should write a program that reads 11 symbols (notice that input includes `"` symbols at the start and in the end of a line) from the input, and writes an appropriate 3x3 field._

-_Elements of the field can contain only 'X', 'O' and ' ' symbols (and input contain only these symbols except " at the start and in the end)._
+_Elements of the field can contain only `'X'`, `'O'` and `' '` symbols (and input contain only these symbols except `"` at the start and in the end)._

-_Note, that field has a specific format and should start and end with '---------', all lines in between should start and end with '|' symbol and cells and '|' symbols should be separated with a single space._
+_Note, that field has a specific format and should start and end with `'---------'`, all lines in between should start and end with `'|'` symbol and cells and `'|'` symbols should be separated with a single space._

 ***
 **Stage 1:**